 Once you reach the ridge, head right to Pic Petit de Segre.
 This is a peak on the main ridge, right on the border between France and Spain.
 After catching your breath, continue right up to the main peak just over 1 km away.
 From the top, the views are spectacular.

 We were lucky to see five huge eagles flying in formation above their mountainous domain.
 Don’t get distracted, make sure you take the correct path back down from the peak.
-There are several paths here, some heading down the opposite site and into Spain.
+There are several paths here, some heading down the opposite side and into Spain.
 If it’s misty, be sure to check your map and compass.

 The Descent of Puigmal Peak

-From the peak, take the path that heads south-west.
+From the peak, take the path that heads southwest.
 Continue another 2.5 km along the ridge, to another secondary peak.
 If you’re on the correct path, you should be able to see the valley where you parked your car (if it’s not misty).
-There is a ski-station at this secondary peak, and this is where you begin the descent.
+There is a ski station at this secondary peak, and this is where you begin the descent.

-Head down underneath a ski-lift.
+Head down underneath a ski lift.
 You’ll then reach a track.
 Continue down along this track, remaining on the crest of the slope.
 At a branch in the track, take the route that branches steeply down to the right (north).
 After about 1 km, you’ll reach the road at the base of the valley.
 One switchback further, and you should reach your car and the end of the hike.

 The western side of Puigmal Peak is underlain by schist, a metamorphic rock.
 Schist breaks down easily, creating nice smooth hiking trails.
 The eastern side, however, is underlain by gneiss.
 This is also a metamorphic rock, but it is much tougher than schist.
 Gneiss doesn’t break down so easily, and so sticks out of the ground, forming sharp crests in places.